Louisiana Mortgage Rates

 Advanced Mortgage and Investment Co

-Advanced Mortgage & Investment Company (AMIC) is an Alabama-based mortgage lender established in 1999.
-Since 2003, it has maintained a strong online presence.
-The states currently covered are Alabama, California, Colorado, Florida, Louisiana, Mississippi, and Tennessee.
-Its website boasts of $8 billion in total closed loans as of 2022.
+Advanced Mortgage & Investment Company (AMIC) is a reputable mortgage lender headquartered in Alabama.
+Since 2003, it has established a strong online presence.
+Currently, AMIC operates in several states including Alabama, California, Colorado, Florida, Louisiana, Mississippi, and Tennessee.
+As of 2022, its website proudly states over $8 billion in total closed loans.

 Pros: Cons: